Best camera for wildlife photography in 2022

 Q: How many megapixels do I need for wildlife photography?

 How many megapixels you need for wildlife photography in part depends on what you intend to do with the images.
 For most, 12-18MP will produce images that are plenty high-quality.
 However, if you want to make large, detailed prints of your photos, something between 20-30MP will be better.
-That gives you more room to crop since your framing will be limited by the terrain.
+That gives you more to crop since your framing will be limited by the terrain.

 Q: How much zoom do you need for wildlife photography?